0xJ1NX/HackerRank-Sol/README.md

 # HackerRank-Sol
-Solutions for some of hackerrank problem solving questions
+- Solutions for some of hackerrank problem solving questions
+- There is Java and C++ Solutions
+- Link of the website : [HackerRank](https://www.hackerrank.com/ "HackerRank")